 Truk Lagoon ghost fleet has many human remains found by scuba divers which highlights what happened in 1944

 You’d be hard pushed not to be moved by seeing the human remains at Truk Lagoon.
-These human remains form a part of the history for this area, but also pose as a symbol for scuba divers to treat each dive site with respect.
+These human remains form a part of the history for this area and of what happened at Truk Lagoon.
+But remember these Truk Lagoon human remains serve as a symbol for scuba divers to treat each dive site with respect.

 Truk Lagoon ghostly human remains

-The first wreck to note, which has some of the Truk Lagoon human remains is Yamagiri wreck.
-On this wreck, the human remains include human skulls and leg bones.
+The first wreck to note which contains some of the Truk Lagoon human remains is Yamagiri wreck.
+On the Yamagiri wreck the human remains include human skulls and leg bones.

 Another wreck where you’ll find human remains from the people who died during the attack on Truk Lagoon by the American Forces, is on the Oite Wreck.

 There were nearly 700 crew on the Oike when it was sunk by Avenger Torpedo bombers on 18th February 1944.
 The human remains, as seen in the image below is of just one of these 700 who didn’t survive this attack.
 In fact, there were only a few survivors out of the crew.